An alphabetical list of defined key terms used on this website is provided on this page.

 Facilities that, if damaged, would present an immediate threat to life, public health, and safety.
 Critical and essential facilities include, but are not limited to, hospitals, emergency operations centers, water systems, and utilities.

-Cross sections of riverine flooding sources are taken by surveyors and engineers to obtain information about the size and geometry of the stream channel, bridges and culverts along the stream, and the elevation of the ground.
+Cross sections of riverine flooding sources are taken by surveyors and engineers to gather information about the size and geometry of the stream channel, bridges and culverts along the stream, and the elevation of the ground.
 This information is used to accurately model the flood hazards for the stream.
 Cross sections are shown on the FIRM and the flood profiles and other tables in the Flood Insurance Study (FIS) report.

-Any man-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials.
+Any man-made change to improved or unimproved real estate including, but not limited to, buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations or storage of equipment or materials.

 In wave forecasting, the length of time the wind blows in nearly the same direction over the fetch, or “generating area.”